rabbitmq/rabbitmq-website/site/networking.md

 On Windows, the limit for the Erlang runtime is controlled using the `ERL_MAX_PORTS` environment variable.

-When optimising for the number of concurrent connections, making sure your system has enough file descriptors to support not only client connections but also files the node may use.
+When optimising for the number of concurrent connections, make sure your system has enough file descriptors to support not only client connections but also files the node may use.
 To calculate a ballpark limit, multiply the number of connections per node by 1.5.
 For example, to support 100,000